Primary Navigation Mobile

 Great value for money with a massive boot

-The Octavia is packed full of Skoda’s Simply Clever features – storage drawers, a parking ticket holder, an ice scraper clipped onto the fuel filler flap and so on.
-It’s not the sharpest drive but is very comfortable and refined.
-Great value, too.
+The boot is huge at 640 litres with the seats up.
+It's a nice usable shape too, and perfect for whatever family duty or hobby you can chuck at it.
+It's also packed full of Skoda’s Simply Clever features – storage drawers, a parking ticket holder, an ice scraper clipped onto the fuel filler flap and so on.
+Then there's the value for money, it's cheaper to lease than an equivalent Golf.

 To find out more, read our full Skoda Octavia Estate review